 α series amplifiers are also designed with the same dimensions as the C series so that you can install them into your current system easier.

-To check out our selection of C series and α series amplifiers check out our website!
+Go to our website to check out our selection of C series and α series FANUC amplifiers.

 When troubleshooting the Schneider Electric 140CPU11302 Module, it’s important to know the number of times the Run LED blinks for each type of error, along with the crash codes possible for that group.
 All the crash codes are in hexadecimal form for this particular module.
 The list of possible LED Descriptions and Error Codes are as follows: